 Mary McCormack said her ''In Plain Sight'' character was flawed and real

-Posted: June 6, 2023, 9:34AMWhen Mary McCormack read the pilot script for In Plain Sight, she felt that the character of Mary Shannon was tailor-made for her.
+When Mary McCormack first laid eyes on the pilot script for In Plain Sight, she immediately felt a deep connection to the character of Mary Shannon.
 As we can see, they share the same first name.
-But what about the role made McCormack feel that way?
-The creator, David Maples, made Shannon "flawed and real."
+But why did McCormack feel that way?
+It's because David Maples, the series creator, crafted Shannon to be "flawed and real."

-McCormack was nominated for a Tony when she starred in the Broadway revival Boeing-Boeing.
+McCormack was nominated for a Tony when she starred in the Broadway revival of Boeing-Boeing, a production about a man juggling relationships with three flight attendants.
 The Associated Press called her character on the Broadway show outrageous and dissimilar from Mary Shannon.
-However, she was able to portray the lives and fulfill the antics of these characters, often in heels, and to the actress, it was no big deal.

 "Oh, women are used to that.
 I can do almost anything in heels.
 I did the whole season of In Plain Sight in high-heeled boots—running, tackling people.
 I can do anything in heels, and now that I have kids, I can do anything one-handed."